Carbon Steel / Stainless / Alloy Flanges per ASME / ANSI / AWWA / API

 Image Source: Texas Flange

-A flange serves as a essential component in a piping system by connecting pipes, valves, and equipment, allowing for the efficient and secure transport of liquids and gases.
+A flange serves as an essential component in a piping system by connecting pipes, valves, and equipment, allowing for the efficient and secure transport of liquids and gases.

 ASME B16.5 is a standard established by the American National Standards Institute (ANSI) that provides guidelines for the design and specifications of pipe flanges and flanged fittings.
 It's significant because it ensures uniformity and safety in piping systems.